-2017 Toilet Leak Detection Challenge
+Annual Toilet Leak Detection Challenge

-“The students were surprised to learn that toilet leaks occur within the tank and bowl, not necessarily outside the toilet (leaking water on the floor.”Kopp added that the experience “gave students a real-life activity to share with their parents and other family members.”
+This is a hands-on leak detection activity that teaches children and adults alike how to find and fix toilet leaks.
+In 2017, fifth grade science teacher Kathy Kopp of Forest Ridge Elementary said, “The students were surprised to learn that toilet leaks occur within the tank and bowl, not necessarily outside the toilet leaking water on the floor.”Kopp added that the experience “gave students a real-life activity to share with their parents and other family members.”